How to Fix “You need to resolve your current index first” Error in Git?

 $ git commit

-To revert the merge, type the following:
+To revert the merge, use the following command:

 $ git reset --merge